 Arnica montana is a flowering plant that contains a variety of compounds — some of which may be helpful, but others that can be poisonous and, for this reason, it is considered a dangerous plant.

 Nevertheless, arnica has been used by some as an oral homeopathic preparation (i.e., at an extreme dilution that contains little to no arnica) to prevent bruising after surgery.
 It is also applied topically as a gel, ointment, cream or spray to treat bruising, swelling, and pain.
-However, as explained below, the clinical evidence is not compelling for any oral or topical use.
+However, as explained in our article, the clinical evidence is not compelling for any oral or topical use.

 Sign in as a member to read the full article, including details about the clinical evidence for oral homeopathic and topical arnica preparations, and learn about possible side effects, cost, and quality concerns (including possible unlisted ingredients) with arnica products.